Chief of Staff Salary (2025): U.S. Average Pay?

 COS Network, CSA, and Ask a Chief of Staff all include gender in their report.
 And they don’t show the same thing!

-COS Network shows women Chiefs of Staff making significantly more than men on average, to the tune of nearly $17,000 more in annual compensation.
+COS Network shows women Chiefs of Staff making slightly more than men on average, to the tune of nearly $3,000 more in annual compensation.

 Meanwhile, CSA shows that men make nearly $15,000 more than women in Chief of Staff roles.
 We were surprised to see these three surveys produce such extremely different results in this area.